GEOGRAPHIC INFORMATION SYSTEMS A.S.

 - Be able to transfer to a four-year B.S. program at participating colleges.

-Upon successful completion of the A.S. program, students will have the skills required to pursue career opportunities at companies using GIS, GPS, and remote sensing technologies, or they could qualify to transfer directly to a four-year program at a participating university for a bachelor’s degree.
+Upon successful completion of the AS program, graduates will have the skills required to pursue career opportunities at companies using GIS, GPS, and remote sensing technologies, and qualify to transfer directly to a four-year program at a participating university for a bachelor’s degree.

 Cayuga has an articulation agreement in GIS with SUNY College at Cortland, as well as an articulation agreement with SUNY College of Environmental Science and Forestry in Syracuse for transfer into either Environmental Science or Natural Resources Management.
-For these and other transfer institutions, students should contact their advisor and/or a transfer counselor in the Centers for Student Engagement and Academic Advisement for more information.
+For these and other transfer institutions, students should contact their advisor and/or the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement and Academic Advisement for more information.
 Early consultation to plan the most appropriate course sequence will optimize transferability.

 |CS 120||Foundations of Computer Science||3|